muhammad-fiaz/logly/README.md

 </div>

-> [!TIP]
-> Logly includes every feature you'd expect from a mature logging library like Loguru, plus additional features like Rust-powered performance, network sinks (HTTP, TCP, UDP, Syslog), scheduled rotation, ANSI color themes, source context display, and 30+ framework integrations -- all without compromising speed.
-The entire core engine is written in Rust with zero unsafe code.

 A Rust-powered, high-performance logging library for Python with structured sinks, custom levels, rotation, compression, and telemetry integrations.

-> **Logly v0.2.0** is a refactor from v0.1.6 with a rebuilt Rust engine, improved APIs, and new features.
-See the [documentation](https://muhammad-fiaz.github.io/logly/) for details.
+> **Logly v0.2.0** is a major rewrite of v0.1.6, featuring a rebuilt Rust-powered core, improved APIs, and new features.
+See the documentation for details.
 This project is under active development.
+If you encounter any issues, bugs, or have feature requests, please open an issue on GitHub.
 Contributions are welcome!

 **If you love `logly`, make sure to give it a star!**